bjssacademy/advanced-tdd/chapter04/chapter04.md

 }
 ```

-We've added _explaining variables_ `row` and `col` to make it totally clear which parameter is which in the test.
-If the intent of the test is clear without them, then don't use them.
-But here, they clarify the roles of the parameters.
+> tests are executable specifications - that makes them living documentation

-Remember, tests are executable specifications - and as such, they are also living documentation.
-Having that skim readability is part of writing good tests.
+We've added _explaining variables_ `row` and `column` to clarify which parameter is which in the test.
+If the test is clear without them, then don't use them.
+On balance, they add value here.

 > Optimise for clarity